LWR Group — Property Services Lincoln

 The landlord is responsible for mould when it's caused by a defect in the property or a failure to maintain it.
 This includes:

-• Poor ventilation — if the property doesn't have adequate extractor fans or trickle vents
+Poor ventilation: the property doesn't have adequate extractor fans or trickle vents

 Under Section 11 of the Landlord and Tenant Act 1985, landlords must maintain the structure and exterior of the property, plus all installations for water, gas, electricity, and heating.
 If any of these systems contribute to damp conditions, the landlord is liable.